Real-time reinforcement learning for turbulent state-dependent control in a bluff-body wake: Extrapolation across Reynolds number

-We next assess the robustness of REACT under changing flow conditions.
-Although trained offline at only two freestream velocities (15 and 17\,m/s), the system sustains effective drag reduction across a wide operating range of 11–20\,m/s.
-Generalization across varying vehicle speeds presents three main challenges: (i) large shifts in instability frequency and amplitude (Fig.~\ref{fig:Controller Trajectory}a), (ii) variations in aerodynamic load and mean pressure (Fig.~\ref{fig:Controller Trajectory}b), and (iii) speed-dependent variation in flap control authority.
-REACT adapts autonomously to all three, delivering robust performance that paves the way for deployment in real-world applications of turbulence control.
+Discovering transferable policy has become a central challenge in reinforcement-learning-based flow control, particularly for transferring learned policies across flow configurations \citep{wang2026physics, chatzimanolakis2024learning}.
+In this section, we assess the robustness of REACT under varying flow conditions.
+Despite being trained offline at only two freestream velocities, 15 and 17\,m/s, REACT maintains effective drag reduction across a sixfold velocity range, from 6 to 36\,m/s, corresponding to Reynolds numbers from \(86{,}400\) to \(518{,}400\).
+This extrapolation across vehicle speeds is challenging because changes in freestream velocity alter: (i) the frequency and amplitude of the dominant wake instabilities (Fig.~\ref{fig:Controller Trajectory}(a)); (ii) the aerodynamic loading and mean base pressure (Fig.~\ref{fig:Controller Trajectory}(a)); and (iii) the effective control authority of the rear flaps.
+REACT adapts autonomously to these coupled changes, sustaining effective performance under flow conditions not observed during training.

-REACT achieves generalization in two complementary ways.
-First, a physics-informed formulation ensures amplitude invariance with respect to $Re$ changes for the actor and critic inputs: observations and rewards are recast in dimensionless form (pressure coefficients $C_p$, drag coefficient $C_d$), so that input magnitudes remain approximately invariant across speeds at turbulent regimes.
-In general, invariance of the state-feedback mapping to parameter changes guarantees generalization, so the policy predominantly reuses the same strategy across conditions rather than relearning new value and policy functions at each speed.
-Second, since instability frequencies shift with $Re$, the actor (policy function) and critic (value function) are conditioned explicitly on Reynolds number, enabling adaptation when residual speed-dependent effects (e.g. variation in flap authority or frequency scaling) become relevant (see also Methods~\ref{sec:Methods_generalization}).
+REACT achieves extrapolation in two complementary ways.
+First, a physics-consistent scaling formulation ensures amplitude invariance with respect to $Re$ changes for the actor and critic inputs: the training is performed in dimensionless space independent of $Re$ (pressure coefficients $C_p$, drag coefficient $C_d$), so that input magnitudes remain approximately invariant across speeds at turbulent regimes.
+In general, invariance of the state-feedback mapping to parameter changes facilitate extrapolation.
+Second, since instability frequencies shift with $Re$, the actor (policy function) and critic (value function) are conditioned explicitly on Reynolds number during offline training, enabling temporal adaptation when residual speed-dependent effects (e.g. variation in flap authority or frequency scaling) become relevant (see also Methods~\ref{sec:Methods_generalization}).

-We compare this generalized policy, trained offline with dimensionless inputs and rewards, against a specialized policy trained online at a single speed without non-dimensionalization or parametrization.
-Both achieve similar drag reduction at $U_\infty=15$ m/s, but only the generalized policy sustains performance across the full operating envelope tested here (Fig.~\ref{fig:Controller Trajectory}c–d).
-The generalized policy adapts by shifting its dominant actuation frequency upward with $U_\infty$ (or equivalently $Re$), in line with the instability frequency (Fig.~\ref{fig:Controller Trajectory}e), while maintaining drag reduction and base-pressure recovery through symmetrized wake dynamics (Fig.~\ref{fig:Controller Trajectory}f).
-The specialized controller, by contrast, fails to adapt beyond its training point, producing asymmetric forcing and, in some cases, increasing drag.